Australia is a big place, like a really, really big place.

 - Floods Near Me – Most up-to-date information about flooding and road closures (NSW Only)

-- Live Traffic – Another option for checking traffic and road closures (NSW version also works in Queensland, Victoria and SA)
+- Live Traffic – Another option for checking traffic and road closures (the NSW version also works in Queensland, Victoria and SA)

 These can be extremely valuable in helping you make decisions about segments of your trip, whether delaying the next part of your drive by a couple of days or taking an alternate route.